Tom-Garcia-SH/Tom-Garcia-SH/README.md

 # Thanks for stopping by!

-Hi, I'm Tom, a Computer Science graduate from Western University and (currently) independent software developer based in Mexico City.
+Hi, I'm Tom, a Computer Science graduate from Western University and (currently) independent software developer.

 ## Interests
 * Systems Design